 - 1 tablespoon red wine vinegar

-- Place the salt and potatoes in a medium saucepan and add enough water to cover the potatoes by an inch.
-Boil for 12-15 minutes, under the potatoes are fork-tender.
+- Place the salt and potatoes in a medium saucepan, and add enough water to cover the potatoes by an inch.
+Boil for 12-15 minutes, until the potatoes are fork-tender.
 Drain and transfer to a large bowl.

 - Mash the potatoes until smooth, then stir in the ground almonds and pressed garlic.
-Slowly drizzle the olive oil into the bowl while simultaneously whisking the mixture.
+Slowly drizzle in the olive oil while simultaneously whisking the mixture.
 Continue to whisk vigorously until the oil is emulsified and absorbed.
 Whisk in the vinegar.
 Taste and add additional salt as needed.
 Serve at room temperature.